SModelS/smodels/docs/manual/source/Decomposition.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Another type of compression is possible when the :ref:`final states <final states>` of the last decay are invisible.
+Another type of compression is possible when the :ref:`final states <final statesEven>` of the last decay are invisible.
 The most common example is

 .. math::